leopolicastro/doc_pages/README.md

 # DocPages
 DocPages is a Rails engine that provides a simple way to add documentation to your Rails application using Markdown.
 Create your documentation files in the `app/views/docs` directory with the `.html.md` extension and navigate to `/docs` to see it in action.
+Code snippets are syntax highlighted using Highlight.js.

 ## Table of Contents
 - [DocPages](#docpages)